rylanc/norby/README.md

 ### ruby#getConstant(name:String)

   Returns the Ruby constant specified by `name`.
 To get a constant within a module or class, separate the module and constant with ::.
-Without the separator, it returns an [Object](http://www.ruby-doc.org/core/Object.html) constant.
+Without the separator, it returns an [Object](http://www.ruby-doc.org/core/Object.html) constant. `getConstant` can also be used to return modules.

 ```ruby
 # const.rb